 - had wider, more even footpaths

-When Nancy Atkin and friends from the Brunswick Residents Network distributed a survey about walking in 2021, they were overwhelmed when over 900 people filled it in.
+When Nancy Atkin and friends from Walk On Merri-Bek and the Brunswick Residents Network distributed a survey about walking in 2021, they were overwhelmed when over 900 people filled it in.
 Respondents provided so much extra detail about what they liked and didn’t like about walking in Brunswick that it took the community group three months to analyse the data.

 “We were actually surprised at how much people walk,” says Nancy.
-The Brunswick Residents Network has since presented a report to Moreland City Council with 35 recommendations to improve local streets for walking.
+The Brunswick Residents Network has since presented a report to Merri-Bek City Council (at the time called Moreland City Council) with 35 recommendations to improve local streets for walking.